The query transformation hint (Stmt Transform Hint) allows you to control specific query transformation operations in an SQL query.

 FROM

-(SELECT /*+ MERGE */ * FROM t1) -- The inner query has the MERGE hint, which forces view merging rewriting.
+(SELECT /*+ MERGE */ * FROM t1) -- The inner query uses the MERGE hint to force view merging rewriting

 WHERE